 Additional Insured

-An additional insured is a person you add to your insurance policy (not related to you by blood, marriage, or adoption) who lives with you and/or has a financial interest in your place.
+An additional insured is a person you add to your insurance policy who lives with you and/or has a financial interest in your place.

 Who is an additional insured?

-An additional insured refers to a person added on to an insurance policy who has an ownership interest in the property, but isn’t the policyholder or someone related to them by blood, marriage, or adoption.
+An additional insured refers to a person added on to an insurance policy who has an ownership interest in the property, but isn’t the policyholder.

 This includes people with a financial interest in the policyholder’s place to the extent that if something happened, they’d be affected, as well as others living at the policyholder’s address but not covered by their policy.

-Why you’d want to add an additional insured?
+Why would you want to add an additional insured?

-While your policy already covers those related to you by blood, marriage, or adoption who are living in your household, there are a few cases where adding an additional insured might come in handy:
+Your Lemonade policy only covers you, so there are a few cases where adding an additional insured might come in handy:

 Coverage amounts and adding an additional insured